-Understanding this strategy is one thing, but ACTUALLY EXECUTING IT is another.
+Understanding this strategy is one thing.
+ACTUALLY EXECUTING IT is another.
 There is a lot of “there there”.
 It doesn’t just magically happen overnight.
 Not everybody can (or wants to) invest in the knowledge, systems and team to orchestrate an effective outbound client acquisition program.

 Our goal is to LEAD WITH VALUE here.
 If this is relevant to your business, we sincerely hope you get SIGNIFICANT VALUE from it.
 This is the same philosophy we encourage our consulting clients to follow when they approach new clients.

-NOTE: This “value first” philosophy is based on Eben Pagan’s concept of “Moving the Free Line”.
+NOTE: This “value first” philosophy is based on Eben Pagan’s concept of “Moving the Free Line” (Google it).
 Essentially, the more value you provide up-front, the higher your perceived authority, and the greater investment a prospective client will make in your services.